richardstephens/rules_jooq_flyway_codegen/README.md

     )

-Valid options for db type are `postgres`, `mariadb`, or `mysql` at present, but more will be supported in the futuree.
+Valid options for db type are `postgres`, `mariadb`, or `mysql` at present, but more will be supported in the future.

 And that's it!
 You can now depend on `//src/myservice/db:myservice-db-classes`